raul23/interactive-organizer/README.rst

    :align: left
    :alt: Fetch metadata based on provided ISBN

-It then asks if you want to use these metadata to rename the file and the associated metadata file:
+It then asks if you want to use these metadata to rename the ebook file and the associated metadata file:

 .. image:: ./images/interactive_rename.png
    :target: ./images/interactive_rename.png